Blog

-In the realm of mortgage lending, U.S. states are commonly divided into two categories when it comes to theory of title: “title theory” states and “lien theory” states.
+In the realm of mortgage lending, U.S. states are commonly divided into two categories when it comes to title theory: “title theory” states and “lien theory” states.
 The distinction between these two categories has important implications for property ownership during and after the life of a mortgage loan.

 What is Title Theory?